 View graphical samples of the business cards.
 Go>

-How to Order You can obtain order forms for stationery, envelopes and business cards through Instructional Technology and Media Services, Jobst Hall, Room 228, 677-2343.
+How to Order Paper and Business Cards: Order forms for plain stationery paper and personalized business cards may be obtained through Instructional Technology and Media Services, Jobst Hall, Room 228, 677-2343.
 Submit the completed order form along with a requisition to Purchasing, Swords Hall, Room 103.
-This will help to maintain consistency in design and color and the speed and cost efficiency of all stationery orders.
+This process helps to maintain consistency in design and color as well as the speed and efficiency of all stationery paper and business card orders.